 The Javelin BST makes a convincing case study for virtual reality military training.
 As weapons and vehicles become more complex, familiarizing soldiers with new equipment on a wide scale becomes a challenge.
 Virtual reality simulators can provide a safe, effective and inexpensive alternative to using the actual systems for training.

-To learn more about virtual reality and other topics, take aim at the links on the next page.
+To learn more about virtual reality and other topics, take aim at the links below.

 - AMC News Dispatch.
 "Virtual Javelin."
 Feb.
 28, 2007.
 (Oct.
 24, 2008) http://www.amc.army.mil/amc/pa/dispatch/dispatch.html

 - Anentori, Frank and Halberstadt, Hans.
 "Roughneck Nine-One."
 Macmillan.
 2006.

 - Army-Technology.com.
 "Javelin Anti-Armour Missile, USA."
 SPG Media Limited.
 (Oct.
 23, 2008) http://www.army-technology.com/projects/javelin/

 - Aviation & Missile Research, Development and Engineering Center.
 (Oct.
 20, 2008). http://www.redstone.army.mil/amrdec/